 Fred was Executive Producer and Host of “Open Line,” a daily public affairs talk show on WOSU, a National Public Radio affiliate in Columbus.
 He retired in May, 2009, after 20 years hosting the program.
 Prior to that, he was Executive Producer for WOSU-TV.

 He has received Ohio Public Broadcasting and Regional Emmy awards for his radio and television programs.
-Fred currently writes as an independent journalist.
-His opinion columns have appeared in newspapers nationwide.

 He is a member of the Medicine and the Arts Roundtable at the Ohio State University.
 He co-directs the Hospital Poets series, which brings readings by Ohio poets to hospitals at OSU and across the community.
 Fred received a 2015 Sir William Osler MD award from OSU for collaboration in the Medicine and the Arts initiative.